pglen/pyvserv/README.md

     ============================== 9 passed in 1.35s ===============================

 Additional tests can be found in the test directory.
+The pyvcli_* files may also serve as test cases.

 ## Screen shots: